Developmentally disabled man may lose sight, taste after shooting, says father, who witnessed the Back of the Yards attack

 “I was in panic mode, I was furious and panicky,” Rega said.
 “I was trying to protect my sons more than anything.”

-They were right across the street from us when they began “using gang profanity,” Rega said.
+They were right across the street from us when they began “using gang profanity,” Rega recalled.

 “They thought I was one,” Rega said, referring to a member of an opposing gang.